ChristChurchMayfair/ccm-main-gatsby/src/content/christmas2021/christmas2021.md

   description: All ages join together to celebrate the birth of Jesus.
   datetime: "2021-12-25T10:30:00Z"
 ---
 *Mince pies and mulled wine are served after all our carol services.
-Service last just over an hour.*
+Services last just over an hour.*